Are you in the market for a new, reasonably priced office chair? Do you consider yourself to be a bit of a do-it-yourselfer?

 Aside from a few differences in the measurements of the two chairs, that’s about it.

-As we said though, this chair does a better job where the headrest and lumbar supports are concerned.
+As we said, this chair does better where the headrest and lumbar supports are concerned.
 Both are strongly implemented, and even better, they can be adjusted independently, which gives you more ability to fine tune your seating experience.

 Unfortunately, this model is strapped with the same basic limitation that works against the Deluxe model.
-The seat height adjustment range spans 18.5” to 22.2” which strays into Big and Tall territory, and yet, it’s only got a 250-pound weight limit, which limits its appeal.
+The seat height adjustment range spans 18.5” to 22.2”, which strays into big and tall territory, and yet, it only has a 250-pound weight limit, which limits its appeal.

 This is another model that should have been built on the 350-pound frame we know the company has available.
-Even so, we recommend this model without reservation, provided, of course, that the measurements of the chair align with yours.
-It’s a strong, decent-looking model designed to stand up to the rigors of heavy daily use, and you won’t be disappointed.
+Even so, we recommend this model without reservation, provided, of course, that the chair’s measurements align with yours.
+It’s a strong, decent-looking model designed to withstand the rigors of heavy daily use, and you won’t be disappointed.

 Viva1508F1 Artistic Mesh Chair